security-hub

 Next, the component is deployed to the AWS Organization Management (a/k/a root) Account in order to set the AWS

 Organization Designated Administrator account.
+This step also creates the

 Note that SuperAdmin permissions must be used as we are deploying to the AWS Organization Management account.
 Since we